 a.
-Masters events may be held in the following classes, by age.
+Masters events may be held in the following categories, by age.
 The age restriction is the lower limit for the average age of the crew (excluding cox), each crew member's age being measured in whole years attained during the current calendar year.

-Class Age Restriction
+Category Age Restriction

-А 27
+Α 27

 В 36

 С 43

 D 50

-Е 55
+E 55

 F 60

 G 65

 Н 70

-Ι 75
+1 75

 J 80

-К 85
+K 85

-- b.
-Masters events may be combined into event bands based on ranking points. - c.
-Masters events will attract ranking points. - Masters crews of different classes may be raced together using a handicap system (see Appendix G). - e.
-Before entries open, a competition shall declare in its promotional material the arrangements that will be used to group Masters entries into events and whether or not the ranking system and/or the handicap system will be used for some, or all, Masters classes.
+- Masters events may be combined into event bands based on ranking points. - c.
+Masters events will attract ranking points. - Masters crews of different categories may be raced together using a handicap system (see Appendix G). - Before entries open, a competition shall declare in its promotional material the arrangements that will be used to group Masters entries into events and whether or not the ranking system and/or the handicap system will be used for some, or all, Masters categories.
 These arrangements should then not be changed once entries have opened.

 The British Rowing insurance policy covers competitors aged 80 and over against third party liability.
 They are not covered for personal accident.